urbanjost/M_CLI/md/get_commandline.md

 ## OPTIONS

-**DESCRIPTION**

-composed of all command arguments concatenated into a string that defines a Unix-line command prototype.
+**DESCRIPTION:** is composed of all command arguments concatenated into a string that defines a Unix-line command prototype.
+Note that values on the prototype definition and on the command line follow NAMELIST syntax rules, so using the example program "-point 3*0" would define three values, for example. "-point ,1000" would change the _second_ element of the POINT array and so on.
+See NAMELIST(3f) for more information on NAMELIST syntax.

- *  all values except logicals get a value.
+ *  all keywords get a value.
+Logicals should get F or T.

- *  long names (--keyword) should be all lowercase

- *  short names (-letter) that are uppercase map to a NAMELIST variable called "letter_", but lowercase short names map to NAMELIST name "letter".

  *  strings MUST be delimited with double-quotes and must be at least one space and internal double-quotes are represented with two